apache/sirona/src/site/markdown/instrumentation.md

 -->
 # Manually (clients)

-To handle manually the interception you need to import commons-monitoring-aop.
+To handle manually the interception you need to import sirona-aop.
 Then you can rely on `org.apache.sirona.aop.SironaProxyFactory`.

 `org.apache.commons.proxy.ProxyFactory` key defines the proxy factory to use to create proxies For instance